 - Shifting our hiring practices to eliminate bias

-- Creating a new anti-racist action plan that defines concrete steps and outcomes in support of our DEIA goals
+- Carrying out our anti-racist action plan of concrete steps and outcomes in support of our DEIA goals

 EdTA complies with the Civil Rights Act of 1964, the Age Discrimination in Employment Act, the Americans With Disabilities Act, and all other related federal, state, and local employment laws.
 EdTA does not discriminate based on age, disability, national origin, race, religion, gender identity, or sexual orientation in regard to any term, condition, employment, program, event, or service.

 No one participating in an EdTA event or activity may be harassed or discriminated against based on any protected characters.
 Individuals found in violation of this policy may be dismissed from activities or other participation.

 Our commitment to building a diverse, inclusive, and equitable organization is an ongoing journey involving our staff, board of directors, members, and friends in the theatre and education fields.
 If you would like to get involved and help make a difference — through involvement in an initiative or simply sharing your experiences from a DEI perspective — please contact us.